 From Federation to the present day, the battle for the advancement of Australia's indigenous people has been almost uniformly uphill.
 That is not to say there have not been significant gains along the way.
 The creation of statutory land rights schemes and the recognition of native title at common law have undoubtedly been significant advances.
 Against the dismal scenarios of dysfunctional communities which dominate the news headlines, there are stories of communities and community leaders striving for major improvements in the life of their people and the recognition of their culture and the customary land title which is an expression of it.
 Many of these leaders have attended endless meetings and negotiations protracted over many years to secure outcomes.
 They are the unsung heroes of the native title process.
-There is little doubt that the metaphor of rolling a rock uphill can properly be applied to their efforts and the efforts of all those engaged in Aboriginal advancement.
 The effort seems relentless and sometimes the rewards seem elusive.
-In my opinion however, the increasing acceptance of indigenous land title agreements by governments and by pastoral and mining industries, the increasing sophistication of such agreements to ensure that their benefits flow to those who should benefit from them and the increasing awareness of indigenous culture and customary land rights in Australia - there has been progress.
-We may be a long way from the summit but we are beyond the point where the rock is likely to roll down the hill again.
+However, the acceptance of indigenous land title agreements by governments and by pastoral and mining industries, the increasing sophistication of such agreements to ensure that their benefits flow to those who should benefit from them and the increasing awareness of indigenous culture and customary land rights in Australia - indicate that there has been progress and that progress continues although at a pace which is far too slow for many involved in and observing the process.